 Please be aware that ALL students are required to return to Australia for the start of each trimester and should not take leave from the University while your course is in session without prior approval.
 Students are expected to know trimester start dates and these can be found in the important dates section of the Deakin website.

-To apply for a short term leave of absence, you will need to contact an International Student Adviser on your campus by email and provide the following documentation:
+To apply for a short term leave of absence, you should apply online and provide the following documentation:

 Examples of acceptable reasons for a short term leave of absence include: